APICS CPIM PART 2 (ECO, MPR, DSP, SMR)

 planning and operational strategy through demand planning and operational execution

 - Apply supply chain best practices required to execute, control and improve internal

 - Apply concepts and strategy to align operations with customer requirements

 - Utilize the printed and online study tools to confidently take the certification exam of your

-This class is 60 hours of classroom time taken in fifteen 4-hour sessions over a period of 15 week.
+This class is 60 hours of classroom time taken in 4-hour sessions over a period of 15 weeks.